And now, because section leaders have finally been awarded suffrage...

 With our sassy dance moves and parading shimmies, the flutes keep the band looking good.

-has more fun.
+no one has more fun.

 The clarinet section is an integral part of the band.
 The drum major